reyronald/blogging/2025.02.21 - Dealing with open database transactions in Prisma/Dealing with open database transactions in Prisma.md

 tx.Commit()
 ```

-This makes more sense to me, specially after our experience with this issue.
+This makes more sense to me, especially after our experience with this issue.
 An API like this could be replicated in user-land using context and proxies, just like I did above.

 The callback API feels like too much of a foot-gun.
-You only run into issues if you use it wrong, in an unintended way, but the fact that a wrong way to use exists at all is a design flaw, in my opinion.
+You only run into issues if you use it wrong, in an unintended way, but the fact that a wrong way to use it exists at all is a design flaw, in my opinion.
 Either way, offering options is the way to go, so kudos to the GORM team here.

 ### Performance